Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 The Vanishing Half by Brit Bennett

-The Vanishing Half is one book you won’t be able to stop thinking about.
-This #1 New York Times bestseller is the complex story of mesmerizing characters: light-skinned Black identical twin sisters raised in a light-skinned Black Louisiana township.
+The Vanishing Half is one book from the Good Morning America book club you won’t be able to stop thinking about.
+This is the complex story of mesmerizing characters: light-skinned Black identical twin sisters raised in a light-skinned Black Louisiana township.

 As teenage girls, they run away to New Orleans.
 Twin sister Stella then secretly leaves and marries a white man, beginning a new secret life as a white woman.
 Meanwhile, estranged twin sister Desiree marries a Black man and has a Black daughter, both dark-skinned.